 As a child of the 1980s, I am not a fan of any of the cultural icons from the 1970s.
 That was very much the era of my parents and older cousins.
-Very few of the shows appeal to me, apart from a few my Dad watch.
+Very few of the shows appeal to me, apart from a few my Dad watched.
 Repeats on Granada Plus, which have in recent months, completed died out.
 I did not see the re-make movie, released earlier this year.
-Although I have mentioned of the leading actors on this site before.
-Hopefully I will get the chance to watch, Starsky & Hutch very soon.
+Although I have mentioned the leading actors on this site before.
+Hopefully, I will get the chance to watch, Starsky & Hutch very soon.
 Will it bring on an urge for me to catch the television series?
 I don’t think so.
-It is not like car manufacturers to miss out on any potential money making spin offs when a new movie, video game or any other major entertainment event comes around.
-Fiat are no exception.
-Forget the Ford Grand Torino and try on the Fiat Grand Puntino on for size!
+It is not like car manufacturers to miss out on any potential money-making spin-offs when a new movie, video game or any other major entertainment event comes around.
+Fiat is no exception.
+Forget the Ford Grand Torino and try the Fiat Grand Puntino on for size!

 There was so much I wanted to write in this entry, as I tried to make mental notes, on the train, tube, bus and casual walks over the past few days.
 I really need to keep a small notepad, to keep all these blog bubbles recorded.
 Hopefully, in my next entry, at the weekend a few of the missing pieces can be filled.
 Meanwhile, I will continue to try and observe, think, reflect and contemplate.
 It is getting late, and although I have the leisure of starting two hours later than usual at work tomorrow, the reality is, I still have to be up by 6am.
 No rest for the wicked, as the saying goes.